The signal resets.

 Select a condition to see how we treat it.

 Don't see your condition?
-Reach out, we'll confirm if we can help.
+Reach out and we'll confirm if we can help.

 Patients always ask.
 Here's the honest answer.

 The needles are extremely thin, much thinner than a hypodermic needle.
 Most patients don't feel them enter the skin.
 Once placed, you may feel a mild heaviness, warmth, or dull ache around the needle.
-That sensation is the nervous system responding.
-It typically fades within seconds.
+That is the nervous system responding, and it fades within seconds.

 Most patients feel deeply relaxed during treatment.
 Some fall asleep.
 After the session, you may feel calm, loose, and lighter than when you walked in.